datatalkbv/datatalkbv.github.io/docs/eula.md

 7.1 Privacy Policy: Our collection and use of personal information in connection with the Service is as provided in DataTalk's Privacy Policy, which is available on our website.
 You agree to our collection, use, and disclosure of information as described in our Privacy Policy at https://datatalk.be/privacy.

 7.2 Data Ownership: You shall own all right, title, and interest in and to all of your data and shall have sole responsibility for the legality, reliability, integrity, accuracy, and quality of your data.
+DataTalk acts solely as a data processor and will never use your data for any purpose other than providing the Services to you.
+We explicitly commit to never using your data to train AI models, improve our services for other customers, or for any other purpose not directly related to providing you with the contracted Services.

 7.3 Security Measures: DataTalk shall implement and maintain appropriate technical and organizational measures to protect your data against accidental or unlawful destruction, loss, alteration, unauthorized disclosure or access, for more information, please refer to our Security Policy at https://datatalk.be/security.